redhat-openstack/ansible-role-tripleo-image-build/README.md

 # dib_build vars #
 ##################

-# default templates to use to create the yaml files
+# default template to use to create the yaml files
 # passed to the tripleo-common image building library
-artib_agent_ramdisk_yaml_template:    "ironic-python-agent.yaml.j2"
-artib_overcloud_full_yaml_template:   "overcloud-full.yaml.j2"
+artib_dib_manifest_yaml_template:    "tripleo-common-build-image-input.yaml.j2"

 # elements key takes a space-seperated list, while packages key
 # takes a YAML list.